storj/storj/docs/blueprints/referral-manager-v1.md

 _Referral Manager CLI_

-1. `referral-manager start` initiates the invitation token generation process.
-This process begins by checking whether there are existing `eligibleUsers` in memory in Referral Manager.
-    - If `eligibleUsers` is empty, the Referral Manager queries `users` table to get users with 0 remaining invites.
-    - If `eligibleUsers` is not empty, it means one of two things:
-        * Someone else is using the Referral Manager at the same time and has not generated/sent tokens yet.
-        * The CLI was terminated between the get `eligibleUsers` step and the generate/send tokens step.

-        Either one of the cases, We will return an error and display `Referral token generation already in progress or canceled early.
-Do you want to continue anyway?`.
-If they decide to continue, we call `ClearUsers` to set `eligibleUsers` to empty and the Referral Manager queries the `users` table to get users with 0 remaining invites.
+1. `referral-manager start --tokens-per-user=3 <satelliteURL1> <satelliteURL2> ...` initiates the invitation token generation process.
+The `--dry-run` flag can optionally be added to run the process without actually generating tokens.
+The dry run allows for estimating how many new tokens would be created by the command.
-2. The Referral Manager returns the number of users for each satellite to the CLI.
+2. The Referral Manager queries the `users` table for all users where `new_tokens < flags.tokens_per_user` and where the satellite matches one of the CLI-provided satellite URLs.
+These are the "eligible users".
-3. The CLI receives the number of users and displays: `How many invitations do you want to generate for each user?`
-4. After the operator enters the number of invites per user to generate, the CLI displays: `Generating X invitation tokens for Y users on Z satellites.
-Yes/No.`
-   - If the input is `Yes`, it will generate the amount of invitation tokens per user based on the input from CLI and save them into `tokens` table.
-   - The CLI will call `ClearUsers` endpoint to set `eligibleUser` to be empty if the input is `No`.
+3. The Referral Manager will count the number of eligible users and calculate the number of tokens needed to bring each user up to `tokens_per_user`.
+If `--dry-run` is set, these values will be returned to the CLI for output and the process will end.
+Otherwise, the `users` table will be updated to set `new_tokens` to `tokens_per_user` for each eligible user, and the values will be returned to the CLI for output.

 _Referral Link Redemption_

 1. User Alice tries to register a new account through a referral link, which triggers the redeemed satellite to verify invitation token using Referral manager.
+The satellite preemptively generates a new user ID and sends this ID along with the token to the Referral Manager.
 2. Referral Manager checks the status of the token:
-    - if the token exists in `tokens` table:
+    - If the token exists in `tokens` table:
-        - if it is not redeemed, Referral Manager sends back a success response to the redeemed satellite and mark the token as redeemed in the Referral Manager's database
+        - If it is not redeemed, Referral Manager sends back a success response to the redeemed satellite and marks the token as redeemed by the new user ID in the Referral Manager's `tokens` table.
+It also adds an entry for the new user ID in the `users` table.
-        - if it token is already redeemed, Referral Manager sends back a `invalid token` response to the redeemed satellite.
+        - If the token is already redeemed, the Referral Manager sends back an `invalid token` response to the redeemed satellite.

-    - if the token doesn't exist in `tokens` table, Referral Manager sends back a `invalid token` response to the redeemed satellite.
+    - If the token doesn't exist in `tokens` table, Referral Manager sends back an `invalid token` response to the redeemed satellite.
 3. Redeemed satellite receives the response, which:
-    - if it is a success, the satellite will proceed with the account creation and then send a request to the Referral Manager, which:
+    - If it is a success, the satellite will proceed with the account creation
-        - updates the `tokens` table to store the newly created user ID in `redeemedID` column for that particular referral token.
-        - updates the `users` table to store the newly created user ID and the satellite URL the user belongs to.
-    - if it is an invalid token, the satellite will display a proper message in the UI.
+    - If it is an invalid token, the satellite will display a proper message in the UI.

 ## Rationale

-We will create a `inspector` port that's only listening on `localhost` so CLI could be only used by Referral Manager operators.
+We will create an admin port that's only listening on `localhost` so CLI could be only used by Referral Manager operators.

-We could also set the `inspector` port to only accept requests coming from storj vpn.
+We could also set the admin port to only accept requests coming from storj vpn.

 ## Implementation

 - Create a private repository for Referral Manager.
 - Create `tokens` and `users` table in Referral Manager database.
-- Create an `inspector` endpoint on Referral Manager.
+- Create an admin endpoint on Referral Manager.
-    - Implementing a method `GenerateTokens` for generating referral tokens and save them into `tokens` table on Referral Manager.
+    - Implementing a method `GenerateTokens` for upadting the `users` table on Referral Manager to contain new tokens for eligible users.
-    - Implementing a mathod `GetEligibleUsers` for querying users who don't have any referral tokens associated with.
 - Implementing an endpoint `GetTokens` for requesting unredeemed tokens from Referral Manager.
 - Implementing an endpoint `Redeem` on Referral Manager for verifying invitation tokens and storing newly created user ID into `users` table.
-- Implementing an endpoint `ClearUsers` on Referral Manager for setting in-memory `eligibleUsers` to be empty from Referral Manager CLI.
 - Replace existing registration token logic.

 ### Pseudocode